 Description: References another Eduction grammar file for inclusion.
 Example: <include path="winter_names.ecr" type="private"/>

-Attribute Value Default Description path <path to<br="">the grammar file></path> A value is required. type public private public The default setting of public retains the private/public visibility of entities in an included XML grammar (included ECR grammars, by definition of a compiled grammar, only contain public entities).
+Attribute Value Default Description path <path file="" grammar="" the="" to=""></path> A value is required. type public private public The default setting of public retains the private/public visibility of entities in an included XML grammar (included ECR grammars, by definition of a compiled grammar, only contain public entities).
 Set type to private to hide the included public entities in the file that includes the grammar.